 John M. (“Mac”) Fite is a former senior litigation shareholder in the firm’s litigation section and is now “of counsel”.
 He graduated as a member of Order of Coif from Vanderbilt University School of Law in 1974.
 While at Vanderbilt, Mac was a member of the Editorial Board of the Vanderbilt Law Review, with two student articles published.
 Mac is a 1968 graduate of Florida Presbyterian College (renamed Eckerd College) with a degree in history.
 He served in the United States Army and is a Vietnam Veteran.
 He was awarded the Bronze Star and Army Commendation Medal for Vietnam service.
 Mac has 40 years experience in civil litigation and has tried over 80 cases to a jury verdict in Federal District and State Circuit Courts, in over 13 different Florida counties.
 He has trial experience in virtually all areas of personal injury and wrongful death law.
 He is rated “av” by Martindale Hubbell.

 Although Mac has extensive trial experience, most cases do not go to trial.
 Over the last 20 years, mediation has become the norm, both court-ordered and voluntary.
 This practice has led to fewer civil trials.
 Mac mediated hundreds of cases as an advocate after mediation was instituted in Florida in the mid-1980’s.
 Some of these mediations involved multiple defendants and plaintiffs, catastrophic injuries and/or multiple deaths, and settlements into millions of dollars.
-Mac was certified by the Florida Supreme Court as a Circuit Court Mediator in 2005, and, in his “of counsel” status now, limits his practice to mediation.
+In his “of counsel” status, Mac limits his practice to mediation.

 - Narcotics Offenders and the Internal Revenue Code: Sheathing the Section 6851 Sword, Vanderbilt Law Review, Vol. 28, Number 2 (March 1975).